Tuesday, May 28, 2024

 Georgia National Guard Soldiers from the 878th Task Force Dynamite stand in Afghanistan August 11, 2013.
 Georgia National Guard Archives.

 Just months after returning from Afghanistan, Soldiers of the 878th were activated in the wake of winter storms that swept the state in January and February 2014.
-Later that year, Soldiers of the 878th traveled to the Country of Georgia to the small mountain town of Sachkhere where they renovated a local school.[29]
+Later that year, Soldiers of the 878th traveled to the country of Georgia to the small mountain town of Sachkhere where they renovated a local school.[29]

 AUGUSTA, Ga., Feb.14, 2014 – Staff Sgt.
 Eric Horne, a fueler with the 878th Engineer Battalion refuels a truck at the 878th Augusta armory during